Powers of Appointment

 A power of appointment is always discretionary and can be given to anyone, but is usually given to a trust beneficiary.
 Unlike a trustee, who owes a fiduciary duty to the beneficiaries of the trust, the holder of a power of appointment owes no duty to anyone and may choose not to exercise the appointment or even release the power.

 The donor must only express an intent to create a power—specific words are not necessary.
 There may be other requirements in the creating instrument, such as the need to explicitly reference the power when exercising it so that the donee does not exercise the power inadvertently through ambiguous wording.

 Powers of appointment are distinguished by whether the donee can be an appointee and when the power can be exercised: inter vivos, testamentary, or either.

 A general power of appointment allows the donee to give the subject property to anyone, including herself, her estate, or her creditors.
 The appointive property may be given outright, placed in a trust, or the power of appointment can be transferred to someone else.

-For tax purposes and creditor remedies, the holder of a general power of appointment is considered to be the owner of the appointive property until she appoints the property to someone else.
+For tax purposes and creditor remedies, the holder of a general power of appointment is considered the owner of the appointive property until she appoints the property to someone else.
 Therefore, any appointment of property to other beneficiaries may result in a gift tax liability, and if the holder of the general power of appointment dies before exercising it, the appointive property will be included in her estate.

-If the donee is permitted to withdraw some of the trust principal, then the power is considered to be a general power unless the withdrawal is limited by an ascertainable standard based on health, education, or support of the donee.
+If the donee is permitted to withdraw some of the trust principal, then the power is considered a general power unless the withdrawal is limited by an ascertainable standard based on health, education, or support of the donee.

 Special Power of Appointment